BDML-Workshop/DataMiningSpark/README.md

 - [ ] Develop asynchronous lectures (vidéo and assessment of each item of Session1 fundamentals of Big data, MAL and text mining as part of data mining
 - [ ] Develop the lab (how-to spark+python, and the examples)

-## Proposed methodology (Pedagogy)

-Some sessions could be asynchronous and be freely accessible by registered students (or even public with a creative common licence).
-This kind of sessions will contain small parts: (small videos 10-15mn, the assessment for each part, Tools to communicate with the instructor: forum or chat).
-Each asynchronous session ends with an synchronous online class for debriefing and some complements based on the results of assessments and learner questions)
+## Learning by examples lectures (activities): prerequisite, organisation and outcomes

+1. Each lecture will be presented with a small video
+2. You will have to try by yourself, Do not be afraid it will be straightforward, by cloning a git repository and using an interactive environment jupyter lab
+Many gathering with me will be done for your questions and more explanations if needed.
+3. You will use the issue tracker for your questions and responses
+4. Google meet for the webconf (after the first session 16/11/2020 17h) we will plan
+5. Each activity is approximately 15mn video 30mn personal work
+6. Theses sessions (starting 16/11/2020 17h) will be composed of 6 activities
+The fundamentals behind machine learning, data mining and text mining will be presented gradually by covering specific activities

-_**Platforms:**  google classroom, google drive, github, Windows 10 or Linux, Spark, Python, PySpark and Jupyter Notebook._
+_**Platforms:**  google classroom, google drive, github, Windows 10 WSL, Linux, Spark, Python, PySpark and Jupyter Notebook._